22 Thoughtful Gifts to Give a Friend in the Hospital

 Crystal Wagner added, “A clean house when I return home, with laundry done and homemade meals filling the freezer.
 That would be the best!”

-20. Fresh Fruit and Veggies
+20. Fruit and Veggies for a Fresh Food Option

 Being stuck in the hospital can often mean being stuck with some pretty bland food choices.
 If your friend is able to eat fresh fruit and veggies and is allowed to receive outside food, some fresh fruit and veggies can be yummy – and bring some color into the room!
 Online services such as Edible Arrangements will deliver pretty fruit/vegetable displays, but simply hitting the produce section of your local grocery store works just as well!